 Whistleblowing employees have long played a vital role in exposing animal abuse, unsafe working conditions and environmental crimes in industrialized animal agriculture.
 In 1906, Upton Sinclair published The Jungle, an inside look at the horrors of the Chicago meat industry.
 This eye-opening novel was a major factor in passing the Pure Food and Drug Act and the Meat Inspection Act.

 Americans today are still highly concerned about the animal suffering, food safety violations and pollution caused by corporate meat, egg and dairy production.
 But factory farming lobbyists are pressuring state legislators nationwide to pass “ag-gag” laws aimed at intimidating and punishing the whistleblowers, investigators and journalists who are exposing these issues.

-What do anti-whistleblower bills do?
+What do ag-gag bills do?

-- The HSUS exposé of calf abuse at a Vermont slaughter plant that led to the plant's closure and a felony criminal conviction.
+- The Humane Society of the United States (HSUS) exposé of calf abuse at a Vermont slaughter plant led to the plant's closure and a felony criminal conviction.

 Who opposes anti-whistleblower bills?

 The Humane Society of the United States and more than 70 other nonprofit groups defending civil liberties, food safety, the environment, animal welfare, workers' rights and journalism strongly oppose anti-whistleblower ag-gag bills.

 Numerous newspapers have editorialized against ag-gag bills, including:

 - San Francisco Chronicle